OwenMcAllister/EsotericXclalibur/README.md

 5. Subtract: Same convention as Add
 6. JumpZ L: Pop top of stack x, if x is 0 set pc to label L, otherwise advance pc
 7. Jump L: Jump unconditionally to some label L, set pc to L
-8. Out: Pop and print top of stack
+8. Out: Pop and print the lowest 8 bits of top of stack x as a character, chr(x & 0xFF)
 9. Halt: Stop execution

 Addtional stack opperations can be composed from these core 9.